October 17, 2013 at 2:10 pm

 This sing-songy film is a delight to watch.
 It is fast-paced, comedic, and filled with a stellar cast, but it is not well known today.
 Film collectors find it interesting because it marks Cary Grant's first screen appearance and because it is one of the few films of Lili Damita, a popular but heavily-accented French star.
 Her career fizzled quite quickly, but not before she appeared with stars like Gary Cooper and Laurence Olivier.

 Fans of the pre-code era will enjoy this one quite a lot, as it is peppered with naughty jokes ("I was living in Cin–, I was Naughty.") and a running gag about Todd losing her clothes.

 Your email address will not be published.
 Required fields are marked *

-TFS presents its SPECIAL SCREENING EVENT, the ninth programme in SEASON 71, on SUNDAY, March24, 2019 at THE KINGSWAY THEATRE*!
-Join us for two films involving hard-drinking men.
-Current TFS...
+TFS presents its SPECIAL SCREENING EVENT, the twelvth programme in SEASON 71, on SUNDAY, June 23, 2019 at THE KINGSWAY THEATRE*!
+Current TFS Members’ tickets and Trial Memberships for...